 85% of urinary calculi are composed of calcium, mainly calcium oxalate (see table ); 10% are composed of uric acid; 2% are composed of cystine; and most of the remainder are composed of magnesium ammonium phosphate (struvite).

 Larger calculi are more likely to obstruct; however, obstruction can occur even with small ureteral calculi (ie, 2 to 5 mm).

 Symptoms include hematuria, symptoms of infection, and renal colic.

-Give analgesics and drugs to facilitate calculus passage (eg, α-receptor blockers) acutely and remove calculi that cause infection or persist endoscopically.
+Give analgesics and other medications to facilitate calculus passage (eg, alpha-receptor blockers) acutely and remove calculi that cause infection or persist endoscopically.

-Decrease the risk of subsequent calculus formation by treating with measures such as thiazide diuretics, K citrate, increases in fluid intake, and decreases in dietary animal protein, depending on calculus composition.
+Decrease the risk of subsequent calculus formation by treating with measures such as thiazide diuretics, potassium citrate, increases in fluid intake, and decreases in dietary animal protein, depending on calculus composition.

 |Calcidol, Calciferol, D3 Vitamin, DECARA, Deltalin, Dialyvite Vitamin D, Dialyvite Vitamin D3, Drisdol, D-Vita, Enfamil D-Vi-Sol, Ergo D, Fiber with Vitamin D3 Gummies Gluten-Free, Happy Sunshine Vitamin D3, MAXIMUM D3, PureMark Naturals Vitamin D, Replesta, Replesta Children's, Super Happy SUNSHINE Vitamin D3, Thera-D 2000, Thera-D 4000, Thera-D Rapid Repletion, THERA-D SPORT, UpSpring Baby Vitamin D, UpSpring Baby Vitamin D3, YumVs, YumVs Kids ZERO, YumVs ZERO|